 You also need to think about your own needs.
 Looking after someone with dementia can be emotionally and physically exhausting, especially if you are on your own.
 You will need practical and emotional support for yourself as well as regular breaks and holidays.
 You may want to think about respite care, when the person you care for goes to stay in a hospital or care home for a short while, perhaps a few days or weeks.
 Alternatively you may be able to arrange for an alternative carer to come and stay in your house while you are away.

-Our latest publications on dementia
+Our dementia projects

 Get help for yourself or someone you know.